cyrillef/FBX-glTF/README.md

   5. Recommended: Create a folder with the name you want, and go in that directory

-  6. Optional: Copy the CMakeConfigExample.txt as CMakeCache.txt in your build folder, and edit the FBX path entry.
+  6. Optional: Copy the CMakeConfigExample.txt file and rename it as CMakeCache.txt in your build folder, and edit the FBX path entry.
 That will avoid you to type the parameters below.

   7. Execute: